RENEE MONTAGNE, Host:

 JOANNE SILBERNER: Before we get to the different therapies, consider how long people have been making resolutions.
 Anthropologist Douglas Raybeck of Hamilton College has checked it out.

-Professor DOUGLAS RAYBECK (Anthropology, Hamilton College): The earliest really reliable record we have is Romans, about 180 A.D.
+DOUGLAS RAYBECK: The earliest really reliable record we have is Romans, about 180 A.D.

 SILBERNER: Their resolutions don't sound so different from resolutions some of us make today.

 RAYBECK: To improve their relationships with their neighbors, to give to the poor, to improve their own physiques.

 RAYBECK: There are indications that someone said his neighbor who was supposed to have reduced his drinking failed miserably.